Vast342/Clarity/README.md

 Move Ordering:
   1. Transposition Table Best Move
   2. Good Captures (As described by SEE) are sorted with MVV and Capthist
+  3. Killer Move
-  3. Quiets are scored with main history and ply - 1 and ply - 2 conthist
+  4. Quiets are scored with main history and ply - 1 and ply - 2 conthist
-  4. Bad Captures are also sorted with MVV and capthist but are not boosted above quiets.
+  5. Bad Captures are also sorted with MVV and capthist but are not boosted above quiets.
+  6. Dedicated and simplified move ordering function for Q search

 ### Special Thanks (in no particular order):